 South Bay

-San Jose’s Japanese Friendship Garden is the site of the city’s annual Cherry Blossom Festival.
-It was inspired by the Korakuen Garden in San Jose’s sister city of Okayama, and you can find cherry trees blooming on the shores of its 3 ponds.
+San Jose’s Japanese Friendship Garden was inspired by the Korakuen Garden in San Jose’s sister city of Okayama, and you can find cherry trees blooming on the shores of its 3 ponds.

 Finally, Woodside’s Filoli Estate & Gardens is a must during the springtime.
 Look for a field of over 1 million daffodils; tens of thousands of tulips; flowering trees including cherry, apple, and pear; and the estate’s characteristic wisteria bloom.